 What Tools Does FP&A Need?

-FP&A teams that rely on spreadsheets to manage planning, budgeting and forecasting struggle to keep up with their growing list of responsibilities.
-A planning and budgeting solution that pulls real-time data from the ERP and keeps all this information in one, accessible place makes FP&A professionals' jobs easier while increasing their value.
+FP&A teams that rely on spreadsheets to manage planning, budgeting, and forecasting struggle to keep up with their growing list of responsibilities.
+A planning and budgeting solution that pulls real-time data from an ERP system and keeps all this information in one, accessible place makes FP&A professionals’ jobs easier while increasing their value.

-The less time FP&A spends searching for and aggregating data or sending emails, the more time it can spend analyzing and creating reports.
-It's no surprise that the AFP survey indicated “very or extremely effective” FP&A organizations were “significantly more likely” to have automated reporting and data visualization tools.
+The less time FP&A professionals spend searching for and aggregating data or sending emails, the more time they can spend analyzing and creating reports.
+It’s no surprise that the AFP survey indicated “very or extremely effective” FP&A teams were “significantly more likely” to have automated reporting and data visualization tools.
 This results in faster planning cycles, more sophisticated modeling, more accurate forecasts and better predictive planning that drives lasting success.

 Financial Planning & Analysis FAQs